Sink (computing): In graph theory

 In a Directed acyclic graph, a source node is a node (also known as a vertex) with no incoming connections from other nodes, while a sink node is a node without outgoing connections.

 Directed acyclic graphs are used in instruction scheduling, neural networks and data compression.

 In stream processing

-In several computer programs employing streams, such as GStreamer, PulseAudio, or PipeWire, a source is the starting point of a pipeline which produces a stream but does not consume any, while a sink is the end point which accepts a stream without producing any.
+In several computer programs employing streams, such as GStreamer, PulseAudio, or PipeWire, a sink is the starting point of a pipeline which consumes a stream of data, while a source is the end point which emits a stream a data (often after performing some processing function on the data).

 An example is an audio pipeline in the PulseAudio sound system.
-An input device such as a microphone is a type of audio source, while an output device like a speaker is the audio sink.
+An input device such as a microphone is an audio device which will send data to a sink for consumption.
+The audio signal will then be made available as an audio source, which may have undergone audio processing, such as volume adjustment.
+Typically, it will also pass through other stages, such as audio mixing.
+In this way the volume adjustment processing receives audio samples via its sink, emits them from its source, which is then connected to a mixer sink, which mixes audio, ultimately emitting the processed audio from its source.
+Referred to as an output source in PulseAudio.
+The configuration and connection of these pipelines can be complex and dynamic.

+The terms sink and source may be confusing, but they specifically refer to the point of entry (source) and exit (sink) in systems.
+The terminology is exactly analogous to that used in other domains, such as electrical engineering.

 Other uses

 The word sink has been used for both input and output in the industry.
 Mobile sink is proposed to save sensor energy for multihop communication in transferring data to a base station (sink) in wireless sensor networks.